rppicomidi/midi2usbhost/C-Code/README.md

 git checkout master
 git pull
 ```
+As of this writing, these steps will get you TinyUSB commit d3a9fee5cbd2490fa3d1e3976169e0c40e5a5e0c.

 ## Get the project code
 Clone the midiusb2host project to a directory; if you manually installed the